Prepare for Next Year’s Tax Season Now

 Take advantage of an HSA.
 Another way to save on taxes is to take advantage of a health savings account (HSA) if it is offered by your employer.
 HSAs offer some incredible tax advantages: you can contribute to them on a pre-tax basis, and any interest or earnings for your HSA account grow tax-free.
 Finally, you can pay for qualified medical expenses on a tax-free basis, as well.

 Consult with a financial advisor.
-A professional advisor can help you make sure you’re making the most of deductions to help you reduce your tax bill and keep more of your income.
+A professional wealth advisor can help you make sure you’re making the most of deductions to help you reduce your tax bill and keep more of your income.